marianokamp/spark/README.md

 ### Scaling

-If you wish to increase the number of workers scale the `worker` service by running the `scale` command like follows:
+The number of service instances can be scaled up and down like below:

 ```sh
 docker-compose scale worker=2